-After being featured as an Endorsed Writer, Tea Ho signed with a Literary Manager at Bellevue who found her on Coverfly.
+After being featured as an Endorsed Writer, Tea Ho signed with a Literary Manager at Bellevue who found them on Coverfly.

-Find out how Tea took steps to develop her writing chops, find success, and see stories like hers represented on-screen.
+Find out how Tea took steps to develop their writing chops, find success, and see stories like theirs represented on-screen.

 How It All Began